 All clinics provide a standardized list of affordable primary health care services, including basic ultrasound and laboratory services.
 Each clinic has a storeroom that contains a supply of medicines.
 Unjani provides services across the HIV clinical cascade: counseling, testing, and ART.
 The majority of nurses have been trained or are receiving training in nurse-initiated and managed ART (NIMART).
-Click here to learn more about tackling HIV/AIDS the Unjani way.
 For any services they do not provide, Unjani nurses refer patients to government clinics.
 Unjani NPC supports the nurses to monitor their progress in order to ensure the clinics are on the path to achieving financial profitability and sustainability while delivering high-quality services.
 Expenses are assessed, clinic stock levels are overseen, and operational and financial audits are held quarterly.